PandoraMedia/scooch/docs/getting_started/new_codebase.rst

             noise_data = np.random.normal(scale=power_linear, size=sample.shape)
             return sample + noise_data

-We can now employ this new :code:`Configurable` inside the :code:`Batcher` class by adding a :code:`ConfigurableParam` in the class definition of :code:`Batcher`, e.g.,
+We can now employ this new :code:`Configurable` inside the :code:`Batcher` class by adding a :code:`Param` with a type of another :code:`Configurable` class, (i.e., the :code:`NoiseAugmenter` class), in the class definition of :code:`Batcher`, e.g.,

 .. code-block:: python